Peteresis/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

   I believe that the main limitation is the fact that there are categories with very few "plays" but with a high sucess rate and that skews the data when you only look at the outcome based on financial goals.
-If you look at the chart alone, you cold be deceived into thinking that it is a good idea to launch a campaign between $35,000 and $45,000, when in reality there are very few campaigns in this range.
+If you look at the chart alone, you could be deceived into thinking that it is a good idea to launch a campaign between $35,000 and $45,000, when in reality there are very few campaigns in this range.

   Another limitation is that the parent category "Theater" only has 3 subcategories: musicals, plays and theathers.
 Perhaps it would be more useful if it had more subcategories so that it could give more information about the type of "plays" that have more probability of success.
-Also, the subcategory "spaces" needs to be discarded as it refers to the construction of repairs of theater halls and so it can skew the data if such subcategory is not discarded.
+Also, the subcategory "spaces" needs to be discarded for our analysis as it refers to the construction or repairs of theater halls and so it can skew the data if such subcategory is not ignored.

 - What are some other possible tables and/or graphs that we could create?